Auspicious-1ife/alx-frontend-for-fun/README.md

 This repository contains fun and interactive tasks to enhance frontend development skills in HTML, CSS, and JavaScript as part of the ALX Software Engineering program.

-## How to Use
-Clone the repo, navigate to the task folder, and follow the instructions provided.